© Studio j'adore ce que vous faites ! / OnP

 He performed the soloist part of Bach, Handel and Mozart’s oratorios, and more particularly Schubert’s Mass in B minor with the Wiener Philharmoniker at the Salzburg Festival (2018) and the Symphonieorchester des Bayerischen Rundfunks in Munich (2019), both times with conductor Riccardo Muti.

-In 2019 he joined the Lindemann Program at the Metropolitan Opera, where his debut and projects had to be cancelled due to the COVID-19 pandemic, until season 2021.
+In 2019 he joined the Lindemann Program at the Metropolitan Opera in New York, where his debut and projects had to be cancelled due to the COVID-19 pandemic, until season 2021.

-Season 2021-22 saw a major debut at the Bastille Opera stage as Borsa in Verdi’s Rigoletto, performed with Ludovic Tézier and Nadine Sierra.
-He then sang one of the Horsemen in Wagner’s Parsifal and, in-between, he made his debut as Ferrando in Mozart’s Così fan tutte at the Dijon Opera.
+Season 2021-22 saw a major debut at the Bastille Opera stage as Borsa in Rigoletto, performed with Ludovic Tézier and Nadine Sierra.
+He then sang one of the horsemen in Wagner’s Parsifal and, in-between, he made his debut as Ferrando in Così fan tutte at the Dijon Opera.
 During smumer 2022, he will return at the Salzburg Festival to perform Schubert’s Mass in B minor with the Camerata Salzburg, conducted by Franz Welser-Möst.
+This season, he portrayed the Third Jew in Salome at the Paris Opera.
 Maciej Kwaśnikowski has been studying with tenor Neil Shicoff since 2016.

 Back to top